 All topics planned for this work programme support South-South and South-North networking.
-This is reflected in the obligation to have at least one partner from EU member states or countries associated to Horizon Europe and at least one partner from SSA countries that are members of the EDCTP Association.
+This is reflected in the obligation to have at least one partner from EU member states or countries associated to Horizon Europe that is a member of the EDCTP Association and at least one partner from SSA countries that are members of the EDCTP Association.